Uninsured and Underinsured Motorist Coverage in Georgia

-This means that if you are hit by another driver, that driver should have at least $25,000 in insurance.
-So if driver A strikes driver B, and driver B has a passenger in his car, then under driver A’s insurance $25,000 is available to driver B, and $25,000 is available to driver B’s passenger.
+This means that if you are hit by another driver, that driver should have at least $25,000 in car insurance.
+So if Driver A strikes Driver B, and Driver B has a passenger in his car, then under Driver A’s insurance, $25,000 is available to Driver B, and $25,000 is available to Driver B’s passenger.
 However, should and does are two different words.
 While Georgia requires that drivers carry insurance, not every driver does.
 And while that’s a criminal offense, the fact that the other driver should have had insurance does not help you very much.
 Some drivers ignore their responsibility and drive without insurance.
 In other cases, drivers do pay for the $25,000 insurance coverage but the damage they cause far exceeds the $25,000 minimum limit.
-When either of these situations happen, your own auto insurance can step in and help.
-A good car accident lawyer knows how to read insurance policies and stack them to maximize the coverage.
+When either of these situations happens, your own auto insurance can step in and help.
+A good car accident lawyer knows how to read car insurance policies and stack them to maximize coverage.

 What does uninsured / underinsured (“UM”) insurance cover in Georgia?

-Let’s consider that example from earlier with driver A and driver B. What happens if driver B suffers a devastating injury which requires surgery and extensive rehab, and driver B’s passenger has no injuries or bruising?
-Obviously the $25,000 in insurance that driver A has is not enough to compensate driver B for what happened.
-Can we give the whole $50,000 insurance policy to driver B since driver B’s passenger is fine?
+Let’s consider that example from earlier with driver A and driver B. What happens if Driver B suffers a devastating injury that requires surgery and extensive rehab, and Driver B’s passenger has no injuries or bruising?
+Obviously, the $25,000 in insurance that Driver A has is not enough to compensate Driver B for what happened.
+Can we give the whole $50,000 auto insurance policy to driver B since driver B’s passenger is fine?
 Unfortunately, the answer is no. In order for driver B to receive any more money for his injuries and pain, he needs a UM policy.
 If driver B has UM insurance, then his own insurance should step in and pay him the additional money.
 So for example, let’s say that driver B has $25,000 in UM insurance, then he will be able to collect the first $25,000 from driver A’s insurance and will then be able to collect another $25,000 from his own insurance company.
 A good injury lawyer knows when to file against a UM carrier, how to serve a UM carrier, and most importantly, how to name the insurance company in the lawsuit.

 Facts about Uninsured / Underinsured (“UM”) Insurance

-- If you were not at fault, using your UM insurance should not increase your premium or result in cancellation of your policy.
+- If you were not at fault, using your UM insurance should not increase your premium or result in the cancellation of your auto insurance policy.
 O.C.G.A. § 33-9-40.

 - While liability insurance is mandatory, UM insurance is optional.

-- When you’ve answered the question “what is uninsured motorist coverage?” and you decide that you do want UM insurance, make sure you ask for the “Add On” UM insurance versus the “Reduced” UM insurance.
+- When you’ve answered the question “What is uninsured motorist coverage?” and you decide that you do want UM insurance, make sure you ask for the “Add On” UM insurance versus the “Reduced” UM insurance.
 An “add on” policy means that you get to add whatever amount of UM insurance you have to the other driver’s insurance.
 A “reduced” policy means you deduct your UM insurance from the striking driver’s insurance and whatever amount is left over is what is available to you to collect.
-So for example if driver A hits driver B, and driver A has $100,000 in liability insurance and driver B has $50,000 in add on UM insurance, then driver B may be able to collect a total of $150,000 in insurance.
-However, if driver A has $100,000 in liability insurance and driver B has $50,000 in reduced UM insurance, then driver B only can collect a total of $100,000 in insurance.
+So for example, if driver A hits driver B, and driver A has $100,000 in liability insurance and driver B has $50,000 in add-on UM insurance, then driver B may be able to collect a total of $150,000 in insurance.
+However, if Driver A has $100,000 in liability insurance and Driver B has $50,000 in reduced UM insurance, then Driver B only can collect a total of $100,000 in insurance.
 Make sure your personal injury lawyer requests all policies.
-In some situations it’s possible to stack, which means add the policies on top of each other.
+In some situations, it’s possible to stack, which means adding the policies on top of each other.